syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 The [`offset`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/DataLabelSettings/offset.html) property of [`dataLabelSettings`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dataLabelSettings.html) can be used to add padding for the data label to move it in both vertically and horizontally direction from its position.
 It takes the logical pixel value for x and y values as input.

->**NOTE**: This is not applicable for other widgets like Circular, Pyramid and Funnel charts.
+>**Note**: This is not applicable for other widgets like Circular, Pyramid and Funnel charts.

 #### Horizontal padding